will-clarke/.dotfiles/README.md

 ## 🛠 Installation 🛠

-Grab a copy of [GNU Stow](http://www.gnu.org/software/stow/) One of these should work:
+1. Grab a copy of [GNU Stow](http://www.gnu.org/software/stow/)

-- `sudo apt install git stow`
-- `sudo pacman -S git stow`
-- `brew install stow`
-- `git clone https://github.com/NvChad/NvChad ~/.config/nvim --depth 1 && nvim`

-Then

-1. `git clone` this repo
+2. `git clone` this repo
-2. `stow config` and anything else you may want
+3. `stow config` and anything else you may want

 ## 🔒 Git leaks 🔒

 Probs makes sense to install gitleaks (`brew install gitleaks`) and use it as a pre-commit hook:

 ```sh
 echo "gitleaks protect" > .git/hooks/pre-commit
 ```